bes-ptah/winbatchOS/README.md

 ***
 Branch | Latest Release | Status
 -|-|-
-Beta | 1636 (17.0beta1) | These builds are completely unstable, but give it a try!
+Beta | 1638 (17.0Dev1) | These builds are getting much more stable, but are in early development.
 General Release | 16.0(b1600.0) | Use this if you are using it in a production enviroment, or if you want a first-hand try.
 Server | Coming soon | These releases are meant for an minimal, running desktop envrioment.
 ***